angular/angular/docs/DEVELOPER.md

 ```

 You should execute the 3 test suites before submitting a PR to github.

+See [DEBUG.md](DEBUG.md) for information on debugging the code while running the unit tests.

 All the tests are executed on our Continuous Integration infrastructure and a PR could only be merged once the tests pass.